Introduction

 - How long-lasting or profound are these solutions?
 Are they permanent or transitional solutions?

-- What is their depth?
+- What is their scale?
 How profound a change do they make?

 Please do not include discussions of renewable energy solutions in this topic.